Ilyes512/LaravelCS/README.md

 ## (The not yet Improved) Laravel Cheat Sheet

 This is a Laravel 4 Cheat Sheet.
 It's based on the original by [JesseObrien](https://github.com/JesseObrien).
-I plan on making it (more) usefull and responsive by using tools like Foundation 5, Jekyll, Vaprobash, gruntJS, sass and more.
+I plan on making it (more) usefull and responsive by using tools like Foundation 5, Jekyll, Vaprobash, GruntJS, Sass and more.

 This is going to be a mini-project for me.
-At the moment I am reading a couple of Laravel books and so I plan on adding/update as I read/learn.
+At the moment I am reading a couple of Laravel books and so I plan on adding/updating as I read/learn.
+Your always welcome to contribute in anyway!
+Happy coding!

 **Live Version Here:**